 Austria Information for Job Seekers

 Work abroad sounds like an adventure to many people.
 Job search in Austria requires more than just the obvious Austria CV and Austria cover letter writing and translation.
 It requires thorough preparation.
-You will experience problems that did not even came to your mind when you decided to get an overseas employment.
-Do not underestimate the big impact the employment in Austria can have on the result of your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+You will experience problems that did not even come to your mind when you decided to get employment in Austria.
+Do not underestimate the big impact work in Austria can have on the result of your adventure!
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 Time: GMT + 1 (GMT + 2 from fourth Sunday in March to fourth Sunday in October)

 Annual vacation: The majority of Austrians take annual vacations during school holidays.